-We’re lucky to get grapes from top growers in El Dorado, Anderson Valley, and the West Sonoma Coast.
+We’re lucky to get grapes from top growers in El Dorado, Clarksburg, Central Coast, and the West Sonoma Coast.

 Our goal from the start has been to only work with vineyards that are meticulously and sustainably farmed, have a true sense of terroir, and are managed by people we respect and trust.

 We source from mostly organic or bio-dynamic vineyards, managed by teams dedicated to producing world class wine.
 Many of our growers and vineyard managers are close friends, which enables us to collaborate with shared beliefs of sustainability and quality.

 Located in the tiny hamlet of Annapolis about 5 miles from the ocean, Campbell Ranch is carved out of a redwood and pine grove perched on a ridge at 750′ elevation.
 It takes the brunt of coastal fog and breezes that usher in from the coast through the Gualala River drainage, and epitomizes the rugged and remote coastal vibe that is the West Sonoma Coast.

 The vineyard is managed by the highly respected Ulises Valdez, who took over the property after it was tied up in a long-term contract for years by one of the big boys.
 Now this highly coveted Pinot noir has found its way into the hands of small, passionate, and quality-driven winemakers, and we are thankful to get a few tons every year.